novoda/github-reports/github/README.md

 The main components of this module are:

 * `GithubRepositoryService` that retrieves issues, comments and events for a Github repo
-* `GithubIssueService` that retrieves repositories for an organization
+* `GithubIssueService` that retrieves repositories for an organisation
 * `GithubPullRequestService` that retrieves diff comments for pull requests
 * all the transformers in the `persistence` package that provide a way to pipe the persistence mechanism in a RxJava pipeline